chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ## Why another configuration language?

 Great question!
-Indeed, we already have quite a few configuration languages used in the wild:
+Indeed, we already have configuration languages used in the wild:

 1. [JSON](https://www.json.org/json-en.html)